benleong94/Sudoku-Solver-Python/FinalProduct/MarketingPlan.md

 *Who is likely to use/buy this product.
 What demographic?*

+Ages 13 and up, both male and female, regardless of ethnicity or religion, anyone who is IT literate and has an interest in solving Sudoku puzzles.
+Target audience would mostly consist of students.
+Income level would not be applicable since this is a free product made readily available.
+We aim to capture the
+Singapore market.
+(age, gender, ethnicity, religion, level of education, occupation, income)

 # Economics
 * What is the total size of your market?
 * What percent share of the market will you have?